translate/pootle/docs/server/upgrading.rst

 ------------------------

-After a succesful upgrade you can now consider :doc:`making some optimizations to your setup <optimization>`, like for example using a real database or a proper web server.
+After a succesful upgrade you can now consider :doc:`making some optimizations to your setup <optimization>`, like for example using a proper web server.

 .. note::